TechBridgeWorld/SABTSoftware/README.md

 - In the Animal Game, users wanted to be able to skip animals.
 - A couple of users experessed interested in a "Household Sounds" game - much like the animal game, but the sounds are sounds of everyday life.
 - Sentence writing practice - This could be a feature especially for the Intermediate and Advanced boards which have slate rows.

-## Menu System
-Because the SABT is designed for blind / visually impaired users, the menu system provides a design challenge

 ## Doxygen Documentation
 Documentation at http://cmu-15-239.github.com/SABTSoftware/